 I have tried to describe in some detail what happened in those years, not because the story is important, but so that others might be able to appreciate some of the diverse theology that I have been subject to over the years.
-It has been a work in progress involving contact with around 2,000 people including several who had been in leadership positions in various denominations.
+It has been a work in progress involving contact with over 2,000 people including several who had been in leadership positions in various denominations.

 I have always been a ‘workaholic’ – I’m one of those people who always needed to be busy.
 Just as I’ve effectively put aside much of my memory of the teachings of WCG, I’ve put aside much of the chaos and confusion of the time following the split although we continued to attend what was left of WCG locally.
 I had been heavily involved in the Anglican Church and numerous community projects prior to the time of joining WCG.
 This was effectively thrown out the window for some 15 years until there was a change of approach in 1993.
 By 1996 I was again secretary of the local Community Association; I attended a Christian Counselling course; and I was an Active Age adviser with the national charity Age Concern.
 In 1998 with the help of Age Concern we opened a ‘Drop in’ one day a week for the over 60s and obtained a grant of £5,000 to buy a Short Mat Bowls mat and four computers.
 Directly as a result of this activity we obtained a grant of £20,000 in order to start a Cyber Cafe that opened in 2003.